Red Jacket: Silver medal from George Washington

+Diplomacy

 In 1794, Red Jacket was a signatory, along with Cornplanter, Handsome Lake, and fifty other Iroquois leaders, of the Treaty of Canandaigua, by which they were forced to cede much of their land to the United States due to the defeat of their British ally during the war.
 Britain had ceded all its claims to land in the colonies without consulting the Iroquois or other Native American allies.
-The treaty confirmed peace with the United States, as well as the boundaries of the postwar the Phelps and Gorham Purchase (1788) of most of the Seneca land east of the Genesee River in western New York.
+The treaty confirmed peace with the United States, as well as the boundaries of the postwar Phelps and Gorham Purchase (1788) of most of the Seneca land east of the Genesee River in western New York.

 In 1790 the Public Universal Friend and the Philadelphia Society of Friends were the first settlers in the formerly Seneca region.
 Despite the pillaging of the Native River-Settlement in Ah-Wa-Ga Owego, New York, by generals Clinton and Sullivan during the Revolutionary War, the Society made peace with the wary Seneca tribe.
 The Seneca Tribe made peace with settlers in the Finger Lakes region, but they suffered hardship in the Genesee Region and other parts of Western New York.

 In 1797, by the Treaty of Big Tree, Robert Morris paid $100,000 to the Seneca for rights to some of their lands west of the Genesee River.
 (This area developed as present-day Geneseo in Livingston County).
 Red Jacket had tried to prevent the sale but, unable to persuade the other chiefs, he gave up his opposition.
 As often occurred, Morris used gifts of liquor to the Seneca men and trinkets to the women to "grease" the sale.
 Morris had previously purchased the land from Massachusetts, subject to the Indian title, then sold it to the Holland Land Company for speculative development.
 He retained only the Morris Reserve, an estate near the present-day city of Rochester.
 During the negotiations, Brant was reported to have told an insulting story about Red Jacket.
 Cornplanter intervened and prevented the Seneca leader from attacking and killing Brant.